hyperloot/hyperloot.net/posts/22-the-new-crypto-wallet_HLT-and-POA.md

 ---
 title: Advanced Features of the New Crypto Wallet - HyperLoot and POA Network Are Changing the Face of Blockchain Gaming
 image: /img/22_partnership_poa.png
 excerpt: HyperLoot has partnered with POA Network to bring the new experience to gamers who use crypto wallets.
-The New Crypto Wallet does not only assist in cryptocurrency transactions across many games and virtual environments.
-It also allows visualizing the most valuable assets — in-game items.
 date: 20.12.2018
 author: Alex Vasilenka
 tags: